 If you really want a full listing of the forms, check out the SEC’s list.

-You can access it on EDGAR.
-But, while the database may be rich with information, it is a pain to use.
+You can search EDGAR to find the filer forms you are in need of.
+But, while the company filing search database may be rich with information, it is a pain to use.
 Even after reading through the tutorial a few times.
 If you want to see the original documents, however, it is worth it.
 If you’re just trying to find reliable information about brokers (individuals and firms!), skip EDGAR and use BrokerCheck instead.

 It’s free and run by FINRA, a nongovernmental securities regulator.
 If you have a broker in mind, you can use the search function to see if the broker is registered, their employment history, complaints, and more.